bryangoodrich/algorithms/README.md

 Data Structure and Algorithms Coursework in C++ and Java

+## Structures

+The projects consolidated here are

++ Percolation: a Java implementation of the union-find algorithm to represent a percolation model.
++ Queues: a standard Java implementation of a FIFO queue algorithm.
++ String: a standard C++ implementation of a string class with common behaviors.
++ Hashes: a C++ implementation of Symbol Tables hash algorithm.
++ Linked List: a C++ implementation of Dynamically Linked Lists.
++ Quicksort: a standard C++ implementation of quicksort (I enjoyed mergesort more, personally).

 ### Background

 I took lower division classes at American River College doing data structures in both C++ and Java.
 I also took a number of data structure courses at Coursera and Udacity.
 These were codebases I felt worth keeping around for one reason or another.